iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.43.0/report.md

 > My GP and Physio already use other platforms, so this really isnt that useful ....
 Prob will be ok once active systems start to work with it<br> :date: __2020-12-08 03:01:06__

-> The app is fine when it works but on more than three occasions have had to chace up my electronic prescription as not recieved by pharmacy.
-Leaving me very low or without medication and stressed having to contact my GP for paper script at a time they are asking people not to attend if necessary.<br> :date: __2020-12-07 17:18:37__

 #### 2-star reviews